 An information session about CPE is offered every September.
 It includes details about applications, interviews, selecting a site, and presentations by students who have completed CPE.
 Much of this is also covered in this information document.

 The ACPE web site has a searchable directory of accredited sites, including contact information.
 Students should contact individual sites for information about their program.

-- 1 CPE unit = 6 hrs of transfer elective credits at YDS
+- 1 CPE unit = 6 hrs of transfer elective credits at Yale Divinity School

 - CPE can fulfill the MDiv requirement for supervised ministry, if you choose to designate it as such.

 - Summer units last approximately 10-12 weeks; extended (part-time) units vary from 3-8 months; all require 400 hours.

 - You can receive credit for up to 15 hours of supervised ministry toward the MDiv degree.
 This would be the equivalent of 2.5 units of CPE.

 - Many supervisors and students recommend taking a pastoral care course before CPE, but it is not required.

 - Procedure to receive academic credit at YDS: a copy of (the first summary page of) your CPE evaluation and participation in a two-hour interprofessional workshop at Yale Medical School.
 Contact the Office of Supervised Ministries for additional information.